alieninternet/ais_url_alias/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Include example code here, and if possible the URL to the feed you were reading, or a similar feed that exhibits the same fault with the example code.
+Include plugin parameters, and the URL alias you were trying.

 **Expected behavior**
 A clear and concise description of what you expected to be output.